HMS Moselle (1804): Career

 Commander Charles Crackenthorp Askew replaced Boys on 26 November 1811, at Jamaica.

 On 3 March 1812 Lieutenant James Stirling received temporary command of Moselle.
 Three months later her received promotion to the rank of Commander and moved to Brazen.
 Thereafter Moselle was under the command of Commander George Mowbray (or Moubray) on the North America station.
 He was appointed to command her 26 January 1812 and remained in command until 31 March 1813.

 During the War of 1812 Moselle captured several American merchant vessels.
 First she captured the Anna, bound to Kingston with a cargo of cotton and cattle (24 August 1812).
 The second prize was the San Nicholas (19 September).
 Third came the Experiment, on 28 September.
 The ship Venus (14 October 1812), which was sailing from Philadelphia to Santiago de Cuba was next.
 Then she captured the schooner Magnolia (4 November), which was sailing from Rio de Janeiro to Havana.
 Next she captured the brig Osprey (30 December), which was sailing from Rio Grande to Havana.
 Moselle recaptured the brig Lord Wellington.
 Moselle was among the 19 vessels that shared in the proceeds for the capture of the American ship Herman on 21 June.
 Lastly, Moselle captured the American schooner Climax on 17 November 1813.

 During this period, in October 1812, Commander Hutton Dawson replaced Mowbray, but Dawson died in February 1813.
 Dawson's replacement was Commander John Kinsman.
 Commander John Moberley replaced Kinsman in July.

 Moselle returned to Britain in July.
 When she did so, she had as a passenger George Augustus Westphal, whose vessel, Anaconda, had just been condemned at Jamaica.

 Moselle then returned to the American theatre.
 In 1814, acting Lieutenant Joseph Hyett was severely wounded in her boats in an action against a pirate schooner at Vera Cruz.
 Still, he led Moselle's boats in the capture of a 600-ton (bm) U.S. merchantman near the fort in Charleston Bay.

-Moselle then served in the Chesapeake Bay, and at New Orleans.
+Moselle then served in the Chesapeake Bay.
+She arrived near New Orleans on 11 January 1815, accompanying fifteen transports, ferrying the 40th Foot, a siege train of 26 artillery pieces, and stores.
 At New Orleans Hyett suffered from frostbite that led to the amputation of his right leg.